LanceBBongon/Vanilla-Javascript-MVVC/README.md

 - Step 1) Create a folder that will contain all the project's files, and folder.

 - Step 2) Inside the folder you have created, create the following folders:
     - applet ~ this folder will contain all the features of the program.
-This is where a lot of the MVC stuff happens.
+This is where a lot of the MVVC stuff happens.
     - libs ~ this folder will contain all external libraries. (i.e Bootstrap)
     - css folder ~ this folder contains all the CSS files.